 The only authority for all things beer…

-Since the real Oktoberfest begins today, here is the long awaited Oktoberfest and Pumpkin beer rankings for the 2015 season!
+Here is the long awaited Oktoberfest and Pumpkin beer rankings for the 2016 season!
 I have been ranking Oktoberfest, Pumpkin, and Autumn beers since 2010.
-I noticed that there has been a little trend during my years of review- some of the quality has gone downhill over the years due to perhaps mass production, skimming on ingredients in an effort to curb production expenses, and/or rushing these beers out of the door too quickly.
+I noticed that there has been a trend during my years of review- some of the quality has gone downhill over the years due to perhaps mass production, skimming on ingredients in an effort to curb production expenses, and/or rushing these beers out of the door too quickly.
 I remain extremely peeved that Oktoberfest and Pumpkin beers hit the shelves prematurely – drinking a Fall-based seasonal beer in late summer is the last thing on my mind.
 Premium shelf space, my ass!
 Do it right.
 Anyway, take some time to read through this and make a run to your nearest bottle shop and celebrate one of the world’s longest running parties.
 These Germans do it right year after year hence the German Oktoberfests sitting nicely (and deservedly so) atop of my rankings this year again.

 3 – excellent – a must try!

 1.5 – could be better

 1 – don’t bother

 2. Paulaner Oktoberfest-Märzen

 3. Leinenkugel Oktoberfest

 Top 3 Pumpkin Beers